These patients appear to have a more significant base and are better oriented to time and space than patients with schizophrenia.

 Although the term (late) paraphrenia is present in the International Classification of Diseases, the 9th edition, Clinical Modification, is not included in the current diagnostic criteria.

 Many researchers acknowledge that the concept of (late) paraphrenia has not lost its usefulness for diagnosing psychotic disorders in old age.

 As in the days of Kraepelin, problems related to paraphrenia cannot be neglected when considering the classification of psychotic disorders.

-The problem of how to classify the follies of old age remains parasitic on beliefs about the follies that affect people.
+The problem of classifying the follies of old age remains parasitic on beliefs about the foolishness that affects people.

 Historians see science and medicine as examples of narrative and social practice; Doctors see science and medicine as providers of absolute truth and as the only way to understand follies.

 This lack of convergence is hampering the understanding and management of older people with dementia and must be addressed.

 The main symptoms of paraphrenia are paranoid delusions and hallucinations.
 Fantasies often involve the individual as the subject of persecution, although they can also be erotic, hypochondriacal, or exquisite.